United States Immigration and Customs Enforcement: Organization

+Todd Lyons was the acting director of ICE March 9, 2025–May 31, 2026, replaced by David Venturella.
+ICE has not had a Senate-confirmed director since Sarah Saldaña stepped down on January 20, 2017.

 ICE maintains domestic offices throughout the United States and detachments at major U.S. diplomatic missions overseas.
 ICE personnel (special agents and officers) do not patrol American borders; rather, that role is performed by the Border Patrol.
 ERO and HSI operate as two independent law enforcement agencies and have completely separate mission statements.
-HSI is focused on the disruption of transnational crime, whereas ERO is responsible for the apprehension, detention and removal of undocumented immigrants.

-U.S. Immigration and Customs Enforcement is responsible for identifying and eliminating border, economic, transportation, and infrastructure security vulnerabilities.
+HSI is focused on the disruption of transnational crime, whereas ERO is responsible for the apprehension, detention and removal of illegal immigrants.
+ICE is responsible for identifying and eliminating border, economic, transportation, and infrastructure security vulnerabilities.
 ICE started the second Trump administration with over 20,000 employees.
 DHS is recruiting 10,000 new ICE agents.
-An additional 5,000 personnel from federal law enforcement agencies and 21,000 National Guard troops help arrest undocumented immigrants.
+An additional 5,000 personnel from federal law enforcement agencies and 21,000 National Guard troops help arrest illegal immigrants.

 The organization is composed of two law enforcement directorates (HSI and ERO) and several support divisions each headed by a director who reports to an executive associate director.
 The divisions of ICE provide investigation, interdiction and security services to the public and other law enforcement partners in the federal and local sectors.
 Tensions have existed between ICE's two branches, with HSI agents during Trump's first term seeking to more formally break away from ERO after finding it hampered their ability to conduct investigations due to negative associations with ERO's deportation work.
 The director of ICE is appointed at the sub-cabinet level by the president of the United States, confirmed by the U.S. Senate, and reports directly to the secretary of homeland security.